 Launched in 2014 to celebrate the 95th anniversary of the Women’s Engineering Society, INWED takes place every June 23rd.
-DS Smith is delighted to have women working in strategic engineering positions, so for INWED 2019, we’ve engaged with one of our newest engineers, based out of Viana Paper Mill, Portugal.
+DS Smith is delighted to have women working in strategic engineering positions, so for INWED 2020, we’ve engaged with some of our engineers from around Europe.

 Despite DS Smith’s size, with employees all around the globe, I feel a valuable part of the value chain.
 Both men and women working as a team is essential in any industry, each providing different skill sets and experience.
 My main focus at present is on optimizing safety, quality and productivity, ensuring the best output for Viana Paper Mill.

-Last year we chatted with Jelena Brown who joined our Graduate Scheme at Kemsley Mill, in the UK, following her graduation with a master’s degree in Chemical Engineering from Cambridge University.
+Jelena Brown joined our 2014 Graduate Scheme at Kemsley Mill, in the UK, following her graduation with a master’s degree in Chemical Engineering from Cambridge University.
 She is currently Plastics and Waste Processing Development Manager at Kemsley Mill.

 I've always been interested in sustainability and working with recycled products in a sustainable industry was a great opportunity.
 At Kemsley I’ve been involved in large-scale projects from the start, even as a graduate, today I’m responsible for ensuring we produce the best quality product possible.
+Recently, I have been working on our new AD plant, which is not only supporting our strategic sustainability vision through energy and waste reductions, but it is truly turning waste into resource.
 I find working with the operators and teaching them how to work with new technology extremely exciting, making them as enthusiastic about it as I am!

-In 2018 we spoke with Chiara Lucarotti, who holds a PhD in Biochemical Engineering and is finalising her post-graduate paper specialisation in Lucca Mill, Italy, to support her work in the paper industry.
+Chiara Lucarotti holds a PhD in Biochemical Engineering and is finalising her post-graduate paper specialisation in Lucca Mill, Italy, to support her work in the paper industry.
 She works in the mill’s stock preparation area, creating added value to our Supply Cycle right from the point that materials enter the papermaking process.